mcguffin/pdf-renderer/README.md

 PDF Renderer
 ============

-Client-Side conversion of PDF Files to images when dropped into the media library.
+Convert PDF Files to Images in your browser when dropped into the media library.

 Includes [Mozilla pdf.js](https://github.com/mozilla/pdf.js/) for browser pdf rendering.